-Eating wasn’t the only thing impacted by Larry’s loss of the ability to smell.
+Eating wasn’t the only thing affected by Larry’s loss of the ability to smell.
 He said not being able to smell the outdoors was one of the things he missed the most.
 He recalls leaving the hospital after an extended stay, anticipating smelling the fresh air and flowers.
 “I couldn’t smell a thing,” he reveals.
 “I could only feel the sun on my face.”

 Intimacy was affected, too.
 “Not being able to smell a woman’s perfume, hair, or scent made intimacy bland,” he said.